G.M. Trevelyan: A Life in History by David Cannadine

 Cities Without Suburbs by David Rusk

-II Duce’s Other Woman by Philip V. Cannistraro, by Brian R. Sullivan
+II Duce’s Other Woman by Philip V. Cannistraro and Brian R. Sullivan

 Judge on Trial by Ivan Klíma, translated by A.G.
 Brain